qanhnn12/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/Solution/C. Segment Analysis.md

 | 6286        | Luxury Hotel Guests               | 9        |
 | 4           | Luxury Retail Researchers         | 10       |

-Using the CTE above, replace the filter for top 10 interests by the below syntax:
+Using the CTE above, replace the filter for top 10 interests by this:
 ```TSQL
 --Bottom 10 interests that have the largest composition values
 SELECT